guardian/editorial-tools-user-telemetry-service/README.md

 # editorial-tools-user-telemetry-service

 A service to receive telemetry events and pass them on to a kinesis stream.
-Designed to be used across the Guardian's internal tooling to help the team gather data about tool usage.
+Designed to be used across the Guardian's internal tooling to help the Journalism stream gather data about tool usage.
 The package is published as [@guardian/user-telemetry-client](https://www.npmjs.com/package/@guardian/user-telemetry-client).

 ```mermaid
 flowchart LR